Ever wonder what strength tests for ALS that a healthy person could pass?

 “Strength can be mildly asymmetric if there was a previous injury or pain limiting movement (arthritis).

-ALS strength test 1: Shoulder flexion.
+Shoulder flexion 1.
 Raise both arms, keeping them straight, at the same time in front of yourself, palms down.

 Partner applies resistance atop your forearms.
 Both arms should resist with equal strength.
-Gym exercise equivalent: shoulder frontal raises with dumbbells.
+Exercise equivalent: shoulder frontal raises with dumbbells.

-ALS strength test 2: Shoulder flexion.
+Shoulder flexion 2.
 Raise both arms at same time, palms up, arms straight, as if holding large pizza box.
 Close eyes and count to 10.
 Palms should remain up.

 This sounds easy, but when ALS affects upper body, at least one arm will “drift” such that palm starts turning downward; forearm starts turning inward; and arm then drops.